Meet Elaine Villatoro: The founder of Live More, Travel More

 But of course, some will say that I was lucky…

 I lived in this amazing city for 9 months, and with Australians I learned that we shall respect our personal lives and the personal lives of others.
-Also, I learned that being a workaholic isn’t so cool and it seems to be when you live in a huge city like São Paulo.
+Also there, I learned that being a workaholic isn’t so cool as it seems in movies which show big cities like São Paulo or New York.

 We have different phases in our lives!
 We change, our goals change, and there is nothing wrong with it!